Ghost town: Antarctica

 The oldest ghost town in Antarctica is on Deception Island, where in 1906, a Norwegian-Chilean company set up a whaling station at Whalers Bay, which they used as a base for their factory ship, the Gobernador Bories.
 Other whaling operations followed suit, and by 1914 there were thirteen factory ships based there.
 The station ceased to be profitable during the Great Depression, and was abandoned in 1931.
-In 1969, the station was partially destroyed by a volcanic eruption.
+A volcanic eruption partially destroyed the station in 1969.
 There are also many abandoned scientific and military bases in Antarctica, especially in the Antarctic Peninsula.

-The Antarctic island of South Georgia used to have several thriving whaling settlements during the first half of the 20th century, with a combined population exceeding 2,000 in some years.
-These included Grytviken (operating 1904–64), Leith Harbour (1909–65), Ocean Harbour (1909–20), Husvik (1910–60), Stromness (1912–61) and Prince Olav Harbour (1917–34).
+The Antarctic island of South Georgia had several active whaling settlements during the first half of the 20th century, with a combined population exceeding 2,000 in some years.
+These included Grytviken (operating 1904–64), Leith Harbour (1909–65), Ocean Harbour (1909–20), Husvik (1910–60), Stromness (1912–61), and Prince Olav Harbour (1917–34).
 The abandoned settlements have become increasingly dilapidated and remain uninhabited nowadays except for the Museum curator's family at Grytviken.
 The jetty, the church, dwellings, and industrial buildings at Grytviken have recently been renovated by the South Georgian government, becoming a popular tourist destination.
 Some historical buildings in the other settlements are being restored as well.